vivaankhowal/The-VectorWheel/JOURNAL.md

 **Disclaimer 1**: There aren't any 3D files for this project YET, because the CAD isn't 100% finalised and I can't finalise it until I get the funding for the parts.

-**Disclaimer 2**: This journal is just all my Stardance journals in one page.
-That's it.

-**Disclaimer 3**: The first few timelapses were recorded with the built-in timelapse feature in Stardance because Lapse was down at the time.
+**Disclaimer 2**: The first few timelapses were recorded with the built-in timelapse feature in Stardance because Lapse was down at the time.

 ## Lapse Links
 (1-4 were recorded with the built-in Stardance timelapse feature) <p/>